okohll/abdocs/content/guides/guide1-crm/tasklist.md

 [guide 1 - video 2]{{<youtube id="SannBQNKlKk">}}

 ## Make the form easier to understand.
 Break it into sections
 Now we have the data structure required to capture a simple task we can think about how it would be used.
-The user interface within agileBase is controlled by the list of fields and their options.
+The user interface within Agilebase is controlled by the list of fields and their options.
 It is a simple task to reorder fields, just use the drag and drop facility when looking at the list of fields.
 Use a field of type separator to create sections within the user interface [guide 1 - video 3]{{<youtube id="c8XMlhoiuSM">}}